Sixth Form Curriculum Statement 2019

 Sexey’s Sixth Form offers post-16 provision for students progressing from Sexey’s own Year 11, those choosing to join us from local 11-16 providers and those who wish to board from further afield.

-Students entering Year 12 in 2018 opt to choose four subjects from an option block with four columns, one subject to be chosen from each column.
+Students entering Year 12 opt to choose three subjects from an option block with four columns, one subject to be chosen from three of the four columns.

 |Option A||Option B||Option C||Option D|

 The school operates from Monday to Friday on a 50 period fortnightly timetable, each period being an hour long.
 Each AS/ A level subject is timetabled for 9 hours per fortnight.
-In addition the timetable offers provision for students to choose a sporting activity for up to 2 hours a week, every Thursday afternoon.
+In addition the timetable offers provision for students to choose a sporting activity for up to 2 hours a week, on Tuesday and Wednesday afternoons.
 The activities on offer include rugby, hockey, football and netball, badminton, pilates, circuits, swimming, tennis, cricket, rounders, (activities vary by season).
 Students will also attend a fortnightly tutor session and morning registration.
 The school also has a termly Religion and Philosophy event.

 Students with extra educational need